 Welcome to the Reception Class.

-In our teaching team we currently have Mrs Harris, Mrs Banks and Mrs Edwards.
+In our teaching team we currently have Mrs Harris, Mrs Spencer, Mrs Banks, Mrs Edwards and Mrs White.

 We have close links with our Private Nursery Provider and share the same outside classroom.
 Nursery and Reception form the Early Years Foundation Stage.

 Our learning environment is organised into the different areas of learning under the new revised Early Learning Areas 2012.

 There are three prime areas of learning: